mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_install.en.md

 If it is not installed or you want to upgrade from Docker Compose v1 to v2 just follow the instructions:

 #### Uninstall Docker Compose v1
+**If you are already running the mailcow stack with docker-compose v1, make sure you have shut down the mailcow stack and installed the latest update before upgrading to Compose v2**.

 To uninstall Docker Compose v1 enter the following command:

 ```